copsTvFan/cops-episode-guide/readme.md

 Aired 1991-09-13.

-**Kansas City 5** (MO - 9:13 PM Disturbance Call) South Patrol - Officer Mike Cook says neighbors want to help each other especially during robberies.
-They are there for victims and families and Midwest people are like that. husband wields knife; woman accidentally shoots brother.
+**Kansas City 5**

+- (MO - 9:13 PM Domestic Disturbance) South Patrol -- Officer Mike Cook says neighbors want to help each other especially during robberies.
+They are there for victims and families and Midwest people are like that.
+- husband wields knife
+- woman accidentally shoots brother

 ### S04E06